Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 In other words, if the worker storage is full, the worker will evict blocks that do not belong to pinned files.

-Currently the worker will sync with the master on the pinned file list once every 1 second.
+Currently, the worker will sync with the master on the pinned file list once every 1 second.
 ```properties
 alluxio.worker.block.heartbeat.interval.ms=1sec
 ```

 If the cluster scale is large or there are many pinned files, this will create significant pressure on the master.
-In that case we recommend to increase this interval.
+In that case we recommend increasing this interval.
+The pinned files come from:
+1. Files that are manually pinned using the `alluxio fs pin` command.
+2. Files written with ASYNC_THROUGH are pinned until they are persisted into UFS.